 At a Glance

-The South Boston Waterfront, located just southeast across Fort Point Channel from Downtown, includes the Fort Port neighborhood on the western edge; Fan Pier, the Seaport World Trade Center, and Boston's Marine Industrial Park to the east.
+The South Boston Waterfront, located just southeast across Fort Point Channel from Downtown, includes the Fort Port neighborhood on the western edge; Fan Pier, the Seaport World Trade Center, and the Raymond L. Flynn Marine Park to the east.
 All of these locations are rapidly transforming the area from historic warehouses and industrial space into a creative, tech, and residential hub for the city.

 Offering a dynamic mix of opportunities and spaces, the South Boston Waterfront draws a huge range of businesses and events.
 Just inland from the Harborwalk, a burgeoning tech and biotech community is attracting organizations, entrepreneurs, and designers into a cluster of flexible office spaces and unique live-work buildings.
 The Boston Convention and Exhibition Center as well as the World Trade Center host numerous large events each year, while the large piers offer the perfect setting for traditions such as the Tall Ships Festival and Cirque de Soleil.
 Boston Marine Industrial Park is home to Boston’s cruise ship terminal, seafood processing and wholesaling buildings, Harpoon Brewery, and Boston Design Center.
 Unique pop-up restaurants and shops appear each summer, enlivening the waterfront.
 Several hotels accommodate visitors to the area.
 Area business owners are supported by Boston's Innovation District team, Friends of Fort Point Channel, and the Boston Marine Park Business Association.